-Here is a draft of the second edition.
+Here is the final draft of the second edition.
 (Please respect Springer's copyright; this pdf version is only for individual use and should not be distributed.)
 If your library subscribes to SpringerLink, you can get a free printable copy and the hard copy at half price here.

 Excerpts from Reviews